-- a.
+a.
 Student's Name

 - b.
 Grade

 - c.
 Number of hours completed

 - d.
 Date(s) service was/were completed

 - e.
 Description of duties performed

 - f.
 Evaluation of student performance

 - g.
-Signature and phone number of the person who supervised the hours
+Signature and phone number of the person who supervised the student

-Types of charitable activities:

-- 1. Service to individuals, such as baby-sitting, mowing the lawn, trash clean up, helping someone to move, etc. are unacceptable for credit.
-Caring for a sick family member, while certainly an act of Christian charity is not acceptable for service hours. - 2.
-No student may receive service hour credit for any time volunteered at a for profit business, including and not limited to: tennis tournaments, restaurants, lawyer's, doctor's, accountant's, or real estate offices, arts and crafts stores, service (gas) stations, golf courses, pool and yacht clubs, bicycles stores, etc. An exception will be made for students volunteering at summer camps, nursing homes and/or providing humanitarian assistance for natural disasters. - 3.
-Service hours may not be performed at businesses owned and/or operated by a parent or other family member.
-An exception will be made for students with parents or family members that work in hospitals, schools or charitable organizations that work with the poor.
-However, the students cannot be supervised by the parent/family member or do office work at these locations. - 4.
-Service hours will be accepted for those students who are CCD teachers or aides, altar servers, lectors, choir singers and/or assist school/parish retreats.
-In addition, students who volunteer in school-sponsored retreats (Ignite, Cornerstone, ETC, Confirmation retreats, etc.) will receive a total of 10 hours of service per retreat for their participation in ministerial leadership. - 5.
-A list of approved organizations can be obtained from the student's theology teacher or on the Immaculata-La Salle High School website www.ilsroyals.com. - 6.
-Service may only be done at non-for-profit organizations or in school sponsored and/ or club activities.
-Service completed at an organization/institution not approved will only be accepted if it meets the requirements set by the school and are approved by the service hours coordinator before the service hours deadline (specific to each semester).
+Service to individuals, such as baby-sitting, yardwork, trash clean up, helping someone to move, etc. do not count as service hours.
+Caring for a sick family member-while certainly an act of Christian charity- does not count as service hours.

+No student may receive service hours for time volunteered at for-profit businesses or events, including but not limited to: athletic tournaments, restaurants, lawyer's, doctor's, accountant's, or real estate offices, shops, gas stations, golf courses, pool and yacht clubs, etc. An exception will be made for students volunteering at summer camps or nursing homes, or providing humanitarian assistance for natural disasters.

+Service hours may not be performed at businesses owned or operated by a family member.
+An exception will be made for students with parents or family members that work in hospitals, schools, or charitable organizations that work with the poor.
+However, the students cannot be supervised by the family member or do office work at these locations.

+Service hours will be accepted for those students who are CCD teachers or teacher's aides, altar servers, lectors, choir singers, or assist in school/parish retreats.
+In addition, students who volunteer in school-sponsored retreats (Ignite, Cornerstone, ETC, Confirmation retreats, etc.) will receive a total of 10 service hours per retreat for their participation in ministerial leadership.

-7. Service completed over the summer must meet the guidelines provided to all Immaculata-La Salle High School students.
-Questions regarding specific concerns must be discussed with the Community Service Coordinator.
+Service may only be done at a non-profit organization whose mission aligns with Catholic moral principles, or through school-sponsored organizations and activities.
+Service completed at any other organization or event must be approved by the Community Service Coordinator before each semester's service hours deadline.
+A list of pre-approved organizations can be obtained from the student's Theology teacher or on the Immaculata-La Salle High School website.
+Any questions regarding specific concerns must be discussed with the Community Service Coordinator.

-It is not the responsibility of Immaculata-La Salle High School or of the agency/institution where the service hours were performed to make sure the hours are submitted.
-It is the sole responsibility of the student who performs the service to see that the verification of service hours is turned in by the specified time frames.
-Email is not an acceptable means for the receipt of hours.
+It is not the responsibility of Immaculata-La Salle High School or of the organization where the service hours were performed to verify that the hours have been submitted.
+It is solely the responsibility of the student who performs the service to see that the service hours are submitted by the specified deadlines.
+Email is not an acceptable means for the submission of hours.